14 Apr Vet Health Tips from your local Wolli Creek Vet

 Being a Vet in Wolli Creek, we know the quaint towns of Robertson, Bowral or Picton to Sydney’s south aren’t too far and are beautiful.
 Your dog will relish in the freedom of bounding through the crunchy autumn leaves that have recently been shed.
-Be sure to research pet friendly coffee shops in these areas before you go as there are more and more springing up.
+Be sure to research pet friendly coffee shops and pubs in these areas before you go as there are more and more springing up around New South Wales.
 Curling up with your pet and reading the papers over a freshly brewed beverage is sometimes just what the doctor ordered this time of year!

 Discovering new walks